Ronak-0000/OpenCode/README.md

 # OpenCode
-Here are tasks for OpenCode CyberSecurity
+Here are tasks for OpenCode CyberSecurity Inductions